Trolling (fishing): Paravanes

 "Paravanes" (underwater kites) are sometimes used as depth controlling devices, particularly in commercial tuna fishing operations.
 These kites have various shapes, such as arrowhead paravanes, flexi-wing paravanes, and bi-wing paravanes.
 The devices can place the lure or bait at designated depths and positions; and in this way multiple devices can be towed at the same time without the devices and bait interfering with each other.

 Spreaders

 "Spreaders" allow multiple baited hooks or lures to be trolled from a single line.
 There are many inventive spreader designs, such as devices which cause the baited hooks or lures to move in helical patterns, in a sophisticated emulation of the schooling behaviour of a group of fish.

 Planer boards

 "Planer boards" are trolled devices designed to spread fishing lures out away from the fishing vessel.
 They allow multiple lines to be trolled.
 They come in dual board and inline board designs.
 Dual board designs consist of two boards that are spaced apart and attached by a line to a mast near the front of the boat with a separate fishing line in a spring tension release clip that separates when the fishing line is set.
 Inline boards are attached directly to the fishing line and a spring tension clip that releases upon setting or tripping the planer board so it slides down the fishing line to a swivel tied several feet in front of the lure.
-Inlines are popular with walleye fishermen.
+Inlines are popular with walleye and wahoo fishermen.
 Once tripped they offer much less resistance when reeling in a fish.